 What are the Folktales Associated with a Rose Bloom?

-As most fairytales go, the tales about Roses are as old as time.
-During Roman times, the Rose is associated as the flower of Venus – only bearing white petals.
-The myth says that Roses only turned a crimson red when the goddess accidentally pricked herself on a bush.
+As most fairytales go, the tales date back to ancient times.
+During Roman times, the rose is associated as the flower of the goddess of love Venus – only bearing white petals.
+The myth says that roses only turned a crimson red when the goddess accidentally pricked herself on a bush.

-Ancient Greeks also have a story to tell about Roses.
+Ancient Greeks also have a story to tell about roses.
 In the mythology, the Greek goddess of flowers, Chloris stumbled upon the body of a dead yet beautiful nymph.
-Saddened upon her death, the goddess gathered around other gods and goddesses to help turn the nymph into the beautiful Rose flower.
+Saddened upon her death, the goddess gathered around other gods and goddesses to help turn the nymph into the beautiful rose.

 What does a Rose Floral Tattoo Symbolize?